 - Buy or sell shares subject to a valuation

-- A third-party buyer
+- Sell the company to a third-party buyer

 The ultimate remedy for this issue is court action, but should be avoided, as it is also the most expensive solution.